cryslith/kataomoi/protocol.md

   objects, with a key "pubkey" whose value is a base64 encoded RSA modulus; and a key "connected", whose value is a boolean indicating whether the user is currently connected to the server.

+### disconnected

+Sent in response to a client message when the recipient has already disconnected.

+Fields:

+* recipient: the name of the disconnected recipient

 ### error